chromeos/chromeos.dev/site/en/android/camera-orientation.md

 #### Source

 Underneath SurfaceView, the Android platform rotates output buffers to match the **display orientation** of the device.
-In other words, it accounts for both the <span style="text-decoration:underline;">sensor orientation</span> and the <span style="text-decoration:underline;">display rotation</span>.
+In other words, it accounts for both the **sensor orientation** and the **display rotation**.
 To put it even simpler, when our display is currently landscape, we’ll get a preview that is also landscape and vice versa.

 You can see that illustrated below.
 The important thing to keep in mind here is that display rotation alone does not determine the orientation of the source.